 The Ministry of Health does not generally fund disability support services for people with:

 - personal health conditions such as diabetes or asthma

 - mental health and addiction conditions such as schizophrenia, severe depression or long-term addiction to alcohol and drugs

 - conditions more commonly associated with ageing such as Alzheimer’s disease.

 Disability support services are also not funded for most people with impairments such as paraplegia and brain injury caused by accident or injury.
 ACC has been responsible for funding these support services since 1974.
-Go to the ACC serious injury and disability website to find out more.
+Go to the ACC website to find out more.